jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 And now that I'm saying this, I hope I don't ruin it for you, but it does this like little, when it's in always on mode, it's almost like it shrinks the UI or something.
-And then when you wake it or when it goes back to like active, it kind of grows a little, I don't know, it's got an animation thing and I don't really fully understand why, but I kind of wish it didn't do that.
+And then when you wake it or when it goes back to like active, it kind of. grows a little, I don't know.
+It's got an animation thing and I don't really fully understand why, but I kind of wish it didn't do that.
 And I think the new one, cause the new one's brighter, right?
 So maybe it doesn't do that now.
 Cause the current five that I have, it actually does dim, but it sounds like maybe it's not going to do that now.
-So I don't know about the six, but in terms of the second hand thing, it doesn't do that, but I could see that being a really cool thing to be able to just see it constantly spinning around.
+So I don't know about the six, but in terms of the secondhand thing, it doesn't do that, but I could see that being a really cool thing to be able to just see it constantly spinning around.
 It would make it feel very much more, I guess,